 The Yellowhead Highway connects Edmonton to British Colombia and Saskatchewan.
 The Queen Elizabeth II Highway (QE2 Highway) connects Alberta’s capital to Calgary.

-In Edmonton winter can be challenging for drivers.
+Edmonton winters can be challenging for drivers.
 Hazardous road conditions, frozen drifts and black ice are common.
 Even though winter tires are not mandatory in Alberta, they are important for the safety of everyone on the road.
-Even the best all-season tires are not as safe as a set of dedicated snow tires.
+Even the best all-season tires are not as safe as a set of dedicated snow tires

 Places of worship

 In Edmonton there are places to worship for every major religion.
 There are churches, mosques, synagogues, Hindu, Sikh and Buddhist temples.

 The Welcome Center for Immigrants (WCI) is an umbrella organization that provides newcomers with information and resources.
 It is a one-stop service for settlement and employment related information in the region of Edmonton.

 As the population of Edmonton is growing, more homes are being built and neighbourhoods developed.
 To choose the location for their new homes, homebuyers and tenants can read the information the City of Edmonton provides on its website about the neighbourhoods in Alberta’s capital.
 Furthermore, Edmonton Police Service provides information online about the neighbourhoods’ safety.